cyoon1729/distributedRL/README.md

 # Distributed Reinforcement Learning
+#### Undergoing refactoring!
+I am currently refactoring this repository to enable more structural and modular implementations of distributed frameworks.
+New updates are coming soon!

 Single-machine implementations of distributed reinforcement learning algorithms with [*Ray*](https://github.com/ray-project/ray) and PyTorch.
 See below for a quick, extremely simple demo of Ray.
 Also see below for general notes on implementations.